Air Force Veteran, husband and father who enjoys long walks with his wife of 31 years.

 He was in great shape except for this issue.
 We used to walk three miles a couple times a week, but then just walking upstairs in the house was getting hard for him.
 We couldn’t ride bikes anymore.
 It was really having an impact on our quality of life and I was worried about our future.” – Amy, John’s wife of 31 years.

 About eight years ago, I caught a cold and it just escalated quickly.
 It was a steady decline after that.
-I went from being this active healthy guy, to struggling to breath with simple tasks.
+I went from being this active healthy guy to struggling to breathe with simple tasks.
 I couldn’t ride my bike anymore.
 Even doing yard work had become difficult.
 I would try to weed whack and edge the lawn, but I would have to use the rescue inhaler and stop often to rest.
 When you have to stop and lean over to catch your breath, you start to think “this may be my last breath.”
 It scared my wife and me.

 I was not on oxygen yet but I was getting very discouraged at the decline I was seeing.
 On a trip last year I ended up in the ER having breathing treatments.
 My general practitioner, Dr. Cressa Perish, referred me to Dr. Steve White at University of Chicago Medical Center.
 He told me “it’s only going to get worse.”
 I told him I was ready to try something, even if it was a newer option.